 Frank is the Founder of ThinkSec, a security consulting and CISO advisory firm, as well as a SANS Fellow and lead for both the SANS Cybersecurity Leadership and SANS Cloud Security curricula, overseeing two dozen SANS courses in the two fastest growing curricula.
 Previously, as CISO at the SANS Institute, Frank led the information risk function for the most trusted source of computer security training and certification in the world.
 Frank is also the author and instructor of MGT512: Security Leadership Essentials for Managers, MGT514: Security Strategic Planning, Policy, and Leadership, and co-author of SEC540: Cloud Security and DevSecOps Automation.
 More About Frank

-Ben Allen is the author of SANS course SEC534: Secure DevOps: A Practical Introduction, co-author of SEC540: Cloud Security and DevSecOps Automation, and a senior member of the SANS information technology team.
+Ben Allen is the co-author of SEC540: Cloud Security and DevSecOps Automation, and a senior member of the SANS information technology team.
 He applies knowledge gained over a decade of information security experience to problem domains ranging from packet analysis to policy development on an ongoing basis.
 Ben has contributed to security best practices for DevSecOps and operationalized DevOps techniques for security teams leading to improvements in release time and stability.